How to Create a Business Plan

 An executive summary

 The executive summary is like a top-line description of your business and how you’re going to accomplish your goals.
-Because it’s what people often read first, you want to make a good first impression.
-All the points you make in subsequent sections bubble up to your executive summary, so it may be a good idea to write this last, after you have your other ducks in a row.
+Because it’s what people often read first, you want to make a good first impression and clearly state your business concept.
+All the points you make in subsequent sections bubble up to your executive summary, so it may be a good idea to write this last, after you’ve thoroughly researched all apsects of your business.

-This is like your elevator pitch.
+Your business description is like your elevator pitch and conveys your business idea in a concise manner.
 If a stranger asked you to describe your business on the spot, what would you say?
 Here, you might also include where you see the most potential for your business, and why.

 What’s the market you’re entering?
 Coffee in Austin?
 Fitness studios in Syracuse?
 In this section, describe the current landscape of the market and identify your target market.
 What are the weaknesses or voids, and how will your business fill them?
-For example, the fact that there are currently no spin classes in your city, coupled with the skyrocketing national popularity of this form of exercise, indicates there will be demand.
+For example, the fact that there are currently no spin classes in your city, coupled with the skyrocketing national popularity of this form of exercise, indicates there will be demand and potential customers in the area.
 Because this section should be chock-full of data and analysis, it requires some research.

 A competitive analysis is the strategic research outlining information about competitors in the space.
 Take an eagle-eyed look at your competitors in the space.
 What are they doing well, and where are they falling short?
 To use the same spin studio example, perhaps there’s a popular kickboxing class you’ll be competing with for clients.
 Walk through how you’re going to differentiate yourself from the competition.
 Perhaps it’s through offering early morning classes or more competitive rates.
 If you don’t currently have competition, detail how you’re going to stay ahead of the pack should other businesses enter the fray.